Frequently Asked Questions

 Why does MOSA ask about…

-Contact and Business Info?
-We must know who is responsible for organic integrity and how best to communicate with you.
+- Contact and Business Info?
+We must know who is responsible for organic management, and how best to communicate with you.
 The National Organic Program (NOP) requires that only one “person” is identified on a certificate: one farm or business.
 This “person” can be an individual, partnership, corporation, association, cooperative, trust, or other legal entity.

 - Tax ID numbers?
 We must be able to confirm the legal identity of all certified entities.
 Sole proprietors/individuals do not need to provide a social security number.

 - Additional contact names?
 We must know who is connected to your operation and with whom we are authorized to communicate about confidential certification issues.
 These additional names could be family members, business partners, employees, etc. We request the names of all “responsibly-connected” parties, including partners, officers, boards of directors, holders, managers, or owners of at least 10% of the voting stock.
 See the chart on the Annual Update OSP.

 - Timing needs?
 The organic certification process takes time.
 If you have specific timing needs, let us know right away.
 Are you adding new product or new land?
 Let us know what’s new and when you need a revised certificate.
 Products you wish to sell or otherwise represent as organic MUST be listed on your certificate.
 New land should be inspected and certified before you harvest or have livestock graze.
 Your needs are important to us and we will work hard to meet them, but it all starts with timely and complete communication.
 As the season progresses, please update us on any changes to your timing needs.
 Additional fees may apply.